LEEYJ1021/structural-signal-irrelevance/README.md

 7. **Isolating and controlling for a mechanical artifact in the CPC outcome.** CPC = cost / click, and spend is built from cost — so any spend → CPC relationship carries a mechanical component by construction, independent of any real bidding-efficiency behavior.
 A customer-level permutation procedure (reshuffling click within customer while holding cost fixed, 2,000 iterations) isolates exactly how large that mechanical component is.
 The observed spend → log(CPC) coefficient (+1.277) falls *below* the lower bound of the resulting purely-mechanical null distribution (mean +1.552, 95% range [1.544, 1.556]) — meaning the CPC-based point estimate is not simply inflated by the artifact, but it is close enough to that mechanical distribution that it is not treated as a stand-alone quantitative claim.
 A lagged replication (spend at day *t* → CPC at *t*+1 and *t*+7, immune to same-day cost-sharing) confirms a same-signed, significant relationship at both lags (β=+0.538 and +0.544, both p<.001), consistent with a genuine behavioral effect coexisting with the artifact.

 8. **Replicating the mediation result on a cost-independent outcome.** `bid_amount` (the advertiser's set bid price) shares no cost or click term with spend, so it carries none of the artifact isolated in method 7.
-Re-estimating Study 1's mediation structure (size → spend → outcome, controlling for size) on this outcome at the customer level (n=263) gives the load-bearing result for the efficiency claim: the indirect (spend-mediated) effect is significant (bootstrap 95% CI [0.008, 0.159], excludes zero; cluster permutation p<.001) while the *direct* effect of size, net of spend, is non-significant (p=.634) — the same qualitative conclusion as the CPC-based model, now on an outcome immune to the artifact.
-Jointly, methods 7–8 establish **H-S1.1a** and **H-S1.1b**.
+Re-estimating Study 1's mediation structure (size → spend → outcome, controlling for size) on this outcome at the customer level (n=263) gives the load-bearing result for the efficiency claim: the indirect (spend-mediated) association is significant (bootstrap 95% CI [0.008, 0.159], excludes zero; cluster permutation p<.001) while the *direct* association of size, net of spend, is non-significant (p=.634) — the same qualitative pattern as the CPC-based model, now on an outcome immune to the artifact.
+Jointly, methods 7–8 are consistent with **H-S1.1a** and **H-S1.1b**.

+**A note on causal language.** Every "size → spend," "spend → outcome," or "mediation" statement in this report — including the mediation-path labels H-S1.1a/b/c themselves — describes an *associational* pattern estimated from observational panel data, not an identified causal effect.
+The one attempt at a design-based identification strategy (method 4, two-stage least squares with lagged spend as an instrument) could not be completed: its first-stage F-statistic could not be recovered due to a code exception, and it is excluded from any conclusion rather than silently treated as confirmatory.
+Where this report uses phrases like "the effect of size" or "spend drives the outcome," these should be read as shorthand for "the association is consistent with a mediation structure in which spend, not size, carries the relationship" — replicated across an artifact-free outcome construction (method 8) and eight independent robustness checks, but associational throughout.

 ![Figure 7.
 Spend-mediation b-path: CPC-based vs. cost-independent outcome](figures/Figure7_mediation_forest.png)